Paralegal Certificate Course Self-Study

 Tests:

-There are six 50-point short answer/essay tests covering two modules at at time.
+There are twelve 50-point short answer/essay tests each covering one lesson.

 Writing Assignments:

-Your writing assignment is to prepare two interoffice memos in which you analyze legal issues.
+Your writing assignment is to prepare three memos in which you analyze legal issues.
 Each memo is worth 100 points.

 Reflection Assignments:

-You will also post your responses to six 10-point reflection assignments.
+You will also post your responses to twelve 10-point reflection assignments.

 All lesson objectives, assignments, and tests can be found in the Lesson Materials.